 In the late sixties, there had been two pressing concerns for Jonathan Cape.
 The first was to avoid falling into close orbit with big business, particularly of the kind that was already taking hold in America.
 The second was to boost the sales of the high quality writing that Cape itself published by founding a high profile prize.
 But despite succeeding spectacularly in the latter, they had no way of avoiding the former, for Cape found that those authors on their list who didn’t win The Prize struggled to sell much as they ever had.
 Now, Jonathan Cape has become the model for a literary list nested in a larger conglomerate, whose first duty is to win the prizes, and the Booker Prize above all.
 Which, since the values of the prize were first articulated by the director of Jonathan Cape, should not be so very hard to do.

+This essay was first published in Issue 3 of the Brixton Review of Books in September 2018.
 You can subscribe to the next four issues of the Brixton Review of Books for £10.